merovex-press/stranded-series/docs/02-Setting/03-Physics-Science-Technology/01-Physics/neutrino-energy.md

 #### Neutrino Energy

 Neutrino energy is a theoretical way of converting the kinetic energy of cosmic into into direct current (DC) electricity.
 The energy is converted by layers a conductive film, silicone film and graphene film.
 The conductive film comprises silver, gold, copper, gallium or aluminum or one of their alloys, in particular of a silver or gold alloy or an aluminum-gallium alloy.
 Each film layer is very fine, measured in 100s of nanometers.
-See Neutrino Power Cube for the scientific application.
+See Neutrino Power Cube[@sec:neutrino-power-cube] for the scientific application.

 IRL Research: